CNAG-Biomedical-Informatics/cbicall/README.md

 # Citation

-CBICall: a pipeline-agnostic framework for var-iant calling in large DNA-seq cohorts. _Manuscript In preparation._
+CBICall: a pipeline-agnostic framework for variant calling in large DNA-seq cohorts. _Manuscript In preparation._

 # Author